goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 > Broker: Company that charges a fee or commission for executing buy and sell orders submitted by an investor.

-Here a list of some options we have in Canada:
+Here is a list of some options we have in Canada:

 - [Trade](https://www.wealthsimple.com/en-ca/product/trade/)
 - [TD](https://www.td.com/ca/en/investing/direct-investing/)